When the Shadow Meets Its Measure: Assessing the Feasibility of Submillimeter Black Hole Shadow Imaging in Megamaser Disk AGN: Results and Analysis

 NGC~4258 stands out with the largest angular BHS in the sky.
-At 230~GHz, an Earth-L2 baseline provides a fringe spacing of $\sim$0.18~$\mu$as, sufficient to resolve its predicted BHS diameter of $0.617 \pm 0.049~\mu$as (Table~\ref{tab:md}).
+At 230~GHz, an Earth-L2 baseline provides a fringe spacing of $\sim$0.18~$\mu$as, sufficient to resolve its predicted BHS diameter of $0.5390 \pm 0.0004~\mu$as (Table~\ref{tab:md}).
 Even an Earth-Moon baseline approaches the required resolution.
 NGC~4258 is therefore the only known megamaser disk AGN resolvable with Earth-L2 baselines, making it the most accessible candidate in the sample for space VLBI imaging.
-Its AGN-core brightness has been measured as $\sim$7~mJy~beam$^{-1}$ at 226~GHz with the SMA (Table~\ref{tab:NGC~4258_flux}).
+Its 230~GHz continuum estimate is $S_{230}\approx12$~mJy~beam$^{-1}$ from the 225.5~GHz SMA anchor observation (Table~\ref{tab:NGC4258_flux}).

 All other megamaser disk AGN require baselines longer than Earth-L2, with Earth-L4/L5 separations serving as an illustrative upper bound sufficient to resolve the majority of their predicted BHS.
 Among these, NGC~1194 and NGC~1068 exhibit the largest predicted BHS.
 Although not among the largest, the brightest submm-mm sources additionally include NGC~3079, NGC~4945, and Circinus.